leolani/cltl-g2kmore/README.md

 1. Checks if all gaps are filled or the number of attempts exceeded a threshold (__goal_attempts_max)
 2. If not it randomly selects a gap as the _focus or continues with the current _focus unless it exceeds a threshold (_focus_attempt_max)

+# Reference
+P. Vossen, S. Báez Santamaría, and T. Baier, “A conversational agent for structured diary construction enabling monitoring of functioning & well-being,” in Hhai 2024: hybrid human ai systems for the social good, IOS Press, 2024, p.
+315–324.
+[BibTeX]
+@incollection{vossen2024conversational,
+title={A Conversational Agent for Structured Diary Construction Enabling Monitoring of Functioning \& Well-Being}, author={Vossen, Piek and B{\'a}ez Santamar{\'\i}a, Selene and Baier, Thomas}, booktitle={HHAI 2024: Hybrid Human AI Systems for the Social Good}, pages={315--324}, year={2024}, publisher={IOS Press}
+}

 This repository is a component of the [Leolani framework](https://github.com/leolani/cltl-combot).
 For usage of the component within the framework see the instructions there.